Japanese Patterns of Design

 Jikasei Nukazuke, Homemade Japanese pickles fermented with rice bran

 Japanese pickles are something you need to try when the opportunity comes up.
 It can be the casual main dish where you don’t have meat or fish.
-Pairing with white or brown rice and miso soup is satisfying enough and they are truly healthy.
+Pairing with white or brown rice and miso soup is satisfying enough, and they are genuinely healthy.

-Fermented food is really popular in Japan, this is one of the secrets why they stay slim and healthy for long years.
+Fermented food is popular in Japan.
+This is one of the secrets why they stay slim and healthy for long years.

 Price: 350 JPY